Assisted suicide: Switzerland

-A person who, for decent reasons, especially compassion, kills a person on the basis of his or her serious and insistent request, will be sentenced to a term of imprisonment (Gefängnis).
+A person who, for decent reasons, especially compassion, kills a person on the basis of their serious and insistent request, will be sentenced to a term of imprisonment (Gefängnis).
 For instance, it should be the suicide subject who actually presses the syringe or takes the pill, after the helper had prepared the setup.
 This way the country can criminalise certain controversial acts, which many of its people would oppose, while legalising a narrow range of assistive acts for some of those seeking help to end their lives.

-Switzerland is one of only a handful of countries in the world which permits assisted suicide for non-resident foreigners, causing what some critics have described as suicide tourism.
+Switzerland is the only country in the world which permits assisted suicide for non-resident foreigners, causing what some critics have described as suicide tourism.
 Between 1998 and 2018 around 1250 German citizens (almost three times the number of any other nationality) travelled to Dignitas in Zurich, Switzerland, for an assisted suicide.
 During the same period over 400 British citizens also opted to end their life at the same clinic.

 In May 2011, Zurich held a referendum that asked voters whether (i) assisted suicide should be prohibited outright; and (ii) whether Dignitas and other assisted suicide providers should not admit overseas users.
 Zurich voters heavily rejected both bans, despite anti-euthanasia lobbying from two Swiss social conservative political parties, the Evangelical People's Party of Switzerland and Federal Democratic Union.
 The outright ban proposal was rejected by 84% of voters, while 78% voted to keep services open should overseas users require them.

 In Switzerland non-physician-assisted suicide is legal, the assistance mostly being provided by volunteers, whereas in Belgium and the Netherlands, a physician must be present.
 In Switzerland, the doctors are primarily there to assess the patient's decision capacity and prescribe the lethal drugs.
 Additionally, unlike cases in the United States, a person is not required to have a terminal illness but only the capacity to make decisions.
 About 25% of people in Switzerland who take advantage of assisted suicide do not have a terminal illness but are simply old or "tired of life".